eniware-org/Cloud-Foundry-Installation/sphinx/source/CFconfig.rst

   source openrc

-After the **openrc** is created, you can use OpenStack’s Horizon web UI todownload the file, which automatically adjusts the environment variables.
-You should be loged with the given username.
-Right click on the user name in the the upper right corner and select from the dropdown list **openrc -v3**
+After the **openrc** is created, you can use OpenStack’s Horizon web UI to download the file, which automatically adjusts the environment variables.
+You should be loged with the given *username*.
+Right click on the *user* dropdown menu in the the upper right corner and select **openrc -v3** from the list.

-.. note:: If the **openrc** file is manually edited, it is important that all variables are correctly entered
+.. note:: If the **openrc** file is manually edited, it is important that all variables are correctly entered.

 You can check the variables have been set correctly by seeing if your OpenStack endpoints are visible with the ``openstack endpoint list`` command.
 The output will look something like this: